BansalShivanshu/leafi-backend-test/Readme.md

 #### Running Steps
 1. Run the installer using `make run-install`
+1. Activate the virtual environment, if not already: `source venv/bin/activate`
+1. Create new tables in DynamoDB and add table names to your env variables. follow the structure mentioned in [section](#database).
+1. Create a new IAM Role in your AWS Account with the followin policies:
+    1. `IAMUserChangePassword`
+    1. `AmazonDynamoDBFullAccess`
+    - Download the CSV in a secure location and configure your AWS CLI with the proper credentials.
+1. Follow AWS CLI setup guide from this [guide](https://medium.com/@amiri.mccain/install-aws-cli-and-configure-credentials-and-config-files-on-a-mac-cda81cf64052)
 1. Start the server using `./start-server.sh` or `make run-server`

 #### Testing Instructions